tradewelltech/protarrow/docs/usage.md

 casted_table = protarrow.cast_table(source_table, MyProto, config)
 ```

-This will fill the gaps with missing values:
+This will fill the missing columns with default, or `None` when supported:

 | name   |   id | values   |
 |:-------|-----:|:---------|